Guidelines for Documentation of a Medical Disability

 disability.
 The guidelines that follow are provided to assure that evaluation reports

 are appropriate to determine eligibility and to support requests for reasonable accommodations.

-The Coordinator of Student Accessibility Services is available to consult with students
+The Center for Academic Excellence is available to consult with students or diagnosticians

 Practioners Who Can Provide a Diagnosis